BluePraise/magaliechetrit.com/styleguide.md

 - H3
     I found that 2rem works well within the container size on all devices.
     `h3` (no class. in article content `.article-content h3`):
-    _Used on article and project detail_
+    _Used on article title, article h3 in content and project detail_
     - font-size: 2rem;
     - font-size: 1.5rem;
     - font-weight: 300;